-Time riped to get benefits of CPEC: Ahsan Iqbal
+Time ripe to get benefit as CPEC making tremendous progress: Ahsan

 He said the second requirement of industrial development was

-strong infrastructure and in coming years Gwadar port would also
+strong infrastructure and in coming years the Gwadar port would also

 have further improved infrastructure through road and modern

-airport.
-As for peace and security, a requirement for industrial
+As for peace and security, a requirement for industrial investment

-investment and development, he mentioned that the government had
+and development, he mentioned that the government had taken solid

-taken solid steps to improve the security situation in the country.
+steps to improve the security situation in the country.

-Ahsan Iqbal has said that with the momentum of CPEC a world
+Ahsan Iqbal said with the momentum of CPEC a world

-of opportunities have opened up setting fundamentals of industrial
+of opportunities had opened up setting fundamentals of industrial

 cooperation between Pakistan and China, fast in place.

-“Pakistan was committed to peace in the region and
+“Pakistan was committed to peace in the region and would not

-would not allow anybody to use its soil for terrorism,” he said and
+allow anybody to use its soil for terrorism,” he said and added the government was working in coordination with other governments to

-governments to promote regional peace.
+promote regional peace.

 He said only a strong economy with favourable environment